 About Dr. Jonathan B. Singer, Ph.D., LCSW: Dr. Singer is an Assistant Professor in the School of Social Work at Temple University in Philadelphia, PA, where he teaches both undergraduate and graduate classes.
 He earned his Ph.D. in Social Work from the University of Pittsburgh, and his Master of Science in Social Work from the University of Texas at Austin.
 Dr. Singer’s clinical and research interests include bullying, cyberbullying, and youth suicide prevention, and the use of technology in social work practice and education.
 He is currently working on a research project entitled: “School Social Workers’ Knowledge and Responses to Cyberbullying and Suicidal Thoughts and Behaviors.”
-He is the founder and host of the award winning podcast, the Social Work Podcast.
+Jonathan B. Singer was compensated to participate in this interview.

 [OnlineMSWPrograms.com] What is your definition of cyberbullying?
 When should an incident of online teasing, embarrassment, or conflict be considered cyberbullying?
 What criteria must it meet?